Jon Wilkin: St Helens

 The 2006 season was a new high point in Wilkin's career.
 He was a key member of the treble-winning team as Saints won the 2006 Challenge Cup, when he played with a broken nose.
 St Helens reached the 2006 Super League Grand final to be contested against Hull FC, and Wilkin played at in Saints' 26–4 victory.

 St Helens won the BBC TV Sports Personality of the Year Team of the Year award, with Daniel Anderson taking the Best Coach honour.
-Wilkin (L) was recognised for his good season by being named in the 2006 Super League Dream Team.
+Wilkin was recognised for his good season by being named in the 2006 Super League Dream Team.

 As 2006 Super League champions, St Helens faced 2006 NRL Premiers the Brisbane Broncos in the 2007 World Club Challenge.
 Wilkin played at in the Saints' 18–14 victory.

 He played in St Helens' 2008 Super League XIII Grand Final defeat by Leeds.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.